liriliri/eustia-component/README.md

 # eustia-component
 [Eustia](https://github.com/liriliri/eustia) plugin for translating html.

-> Note that this has nothing to do with web commponent, just a easy way to write eustia module with html and css.
+> Note that this has nothing to do with web commponent, just provides an easy way to write eustia module with html and css.

 ## Installation